AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-vi-alternative-minimum-tax/sec-55.md

 #### Effective Date of 2010 Amendment ####

 Pub.
 L. 111–312, title II, §201(b), Dec.
 17, 2010, 124 Stat.
-3299, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2009.”
+3299, provided that: "The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2009."

 #### Effective Date of 2009 Amendment ####

 Pub.
 L. 111–5, div.
 B, title I, §1012(b), Feb.
 17, 2009, 123 Stat.
-319, provided that: “The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2008.”
+319, provided that: "The amendments made by this section [amending this section] shall apply to taxable years beginning after December 31, 2008."

 Amendment by section 1142(b)(5) of Pub.
 L. 111–5 applicable to vehicles acquired after Feb.
 17, 2009, see section 1142(c) of Pub.
 L. 111–5, set out as an Effective and Termination Dates of 2009 Amendment note under section 24 of this title.